Your Ultimate Guide to Campervan Adventures in the Outback

 Want to Start Your Own Van Life Adventure?

-Whether you’re heading to Uluru, Alice Springs, Perth, or beyond, Dundee Adventure Travel can help you find the right campervan or car for your trip in your budget—whether you need a rugged SUV like the Subaru Outback, a comfy motorhome like the Mercedes Sprinter or Camper Toyota Hiace, or something in between. campervans
+Whether you’re heading to Uluru, Alice Springs, Perth, or beyond, Dundee Adventure Travel can help you find the right campervan or car for your trip and budget—whether you need a rugged SUV like the Subaru Outback, a comfy motorhome like the Mercedes Sprinter, a Toyota Hiace camper, or something in between.

-Our fleet also includes Volkswagen caravans equipped with showers and full kitchen setups, perfect for a longer camping adventure.
+Our fleet also includes Volkswagen caravans with showers and full kitchen setups, perfect for extended camping adventures.
 With seatbelts, airbags, and a variety of vehicle options, you’ll be ready for the road no matter where your adventure takes you.

 Your Outback Adventure Starts Now